-I usually just leave the ad settings as the default as I figure YouTube knows what it’s doing.
+I usually just leave the Ad settings as the default.
+I figure YouTube knows what it’s doing!

-The amount of money received by ad view varies based on a few factors.
-The audiences of some countries is worth more than other countries and the type of content the advert is shown on affects how much it is worth.
+The amount of money received by Ad view varies based on a few factors.
+The audiences of some countries are worth more than other countries.
+The type of content the advert is shown on also affects how much it is worth.

 When the 2020 pandemic hit my ‘RPM’ (Revenue Per Mille) dropped dramatically.
-Usually, I have companies like cruise lines advertising on my videos but they all pulled their advertising budgets, for obvious reasons so the amount of money I would get for an ad view was 1/3rd of normal.
-It wasn’t great!
+Usually, I have companies like cruise lines advertising on my videos but they all pulled their advertising budgets, for obvious reasons.
+The amount of money I would get for an Ad view was 1/3rd of the normal amount.
+Things weren’t great!

-I often get asked if it matters if somebody skips the ads on my videos, I honestly don’t know but the amount paid per ad definitely isn’t worth your time watching the ads.
-Skip away!
-I want you to watch my content, not the ads.
+I often get asked if it matters if somebody skips the Ads on my videos.
+I honestly don’t know, but the amount paid per Ad definitely isn’t worth your time watching the Ads!

 I film my YouTube videos on: